Informfully/.github/profile/README.md

 Explore everything Informfully has to offer:

 * **[Platform Repository](https://github.com/Informfully/Platform)**: Get full access to the Informfully platform (app and web).
-* **[Scrapers Repository](https://github.com/Informfully/Scrapers)**: User our content scrapers to get your hands on news articles.
+* **[Scrapers Repository](https://github.com/Informfully/Scrapers)**: Use our content scrapers to get your hands on news articles.
 * **[Datasets Repository](https://github.com/Informfully/Datasets)**: See a sample export of all the information Informfully gives you.
 * **[Experiments Repository](https://github.com/Informfully/Experiments)**: Shared recommendation workflows to reproduce all our findings.
 * **[Recommenders Repository](https://github.com/Informfully/Recommenders)**: Showcasing all our diversity-optimized recommender algorithms.
 * **[Documentation Repository](https://github.com/Informfully/Documentation)**: Overview and guides for deploying your own instance of Informfully.

 > Note: Our GitHub repositories allow you to run your own instance of Informfully.
-If you want to use the Informfully as a cloud service, hosted at the University of Zurich, please reach out to us.
+If you want to use Informfully as a cloud service, hosted at the University of Zurich, please reach out to us.
-Free demo accounts available upon reqeust: info@informfully.ch
+Free demo accounts available upon request: info@informfully.ch

 ## News Recommender Research